abderox/BEAUTIFUL-IMPORTS/README.md

 ## DISCLAIMER

-👋 Please pardon me, as this is my first time creating an extension for Visual Studio Code.
+- 👋 Please pardon me, as this is my first time creating an extension for Visual Studio Code.
 I have limited knowledge and expertise, so I appreciate your patience.
+- It is recommended to format your document using the widely-known shortcut `Alt+Shift+F` before utilizing this extension `ctrl+Shift+J`.

 ## Overview